 While many people will call hot cocoa hot chocolate, the generally agreed-upon difference is that hot chocolate is made with melted chocolate while hot cocoa typically uses cocoa powder.Â

-Cocoa powder has less caffeine and sugar than chocolate, making it a potentially better choice for sleep.
-So, if you're concerned about caffeine and sugar intake, hot cocoa might be the slightly more sleep-friendly drink.
+Cocoa powder has less caffeine and sugar than chocolate, making it a potentially better choice for relaxation.
+So, if you're concerned about caffeine and sugar intake, hot cocoa might be the slightly more relaxation-friendly drink.
+And both of these have a long shelf life, so you can always save them for a rainy day!

 Setting the Stage to Fall Asleep

-Poor sleep quality, or not enough sleep, can negatively affect our mood, cognitive function, and immune system.
-It's also linked to high blood pressure.
+Poor sleep quality, or not enough sleep, can have negative effects.
 Can a drink make a difference?

 Regardless of whether you choose hot chocolate or hot cocoa, the way you consume it can make a big difference.Â